 Though we can never say that a prose submission will be turned away every single time we find certain elements in it, writers may take an interest in the following, where we give some advice on pieces that are more and less likely to make it to our final selection process.

 On average, we publish prose approximately four months from receipt of submission.
 We are a quarterly magazine based in New York and rarely will we select prose inconsistent with the season.
-So, for example, a piece submitted to us in late summer or fall, having the summer season heavily in its content, would not be published in the next issue, since it will be winter.
+So, for example, a piece submitted to us in late summer or fall, having the summer season heavily in its content, would likely not be published in the next issue, since it will be winter.
 We do not hold pieces over for future issues and feel it is our obligation to get back to the writer within three months, even though we encourage simultaneous submissions.

 As we receive a great many submissions up to eight thousand words, review of all material is a daunting task and we make no claim to reading every word of every piece.
 Submissions more likely to find serious consideration are those that hook us in the first two hundred words or so, with innovative narrative style and/or content that is clearly engaging.
 Prose which turns absolutely wonderful in its last page may very well fall through our cracks, as we could have abandoned the read prior to that point.